 - Coatings Research Institute (CRI)

 - Textile Research and Training Institute (TRTI)

-Each year, Eastern celebrates graduate student scholarship and creative work during its Graduate Research Conference.
+Each year, Eastern celebrates graduate student scholarship and creative work during its Graduate Research and Creative Activity Conference.
 Students share oral and poster presentations of theses, dissertations and other scholarly projects.
 Students also present in an arts-based platform called Arts Front.
 Workshops in oral communication, Prezi and poster design are provided to support the dissemination of student research.